urbit/developers.urbit.org/content/courses/awl.md

 -   `awl4`. 🖴 Database Operators:  build a CLI for database operations
 -   `awl5`. 🖵 Front End:  implement more sophisticated React-based responsive webapps
 -   `awlx`. ★ Challenge Exercises:  complete a specified capstone project to take your AWL crown

+The structure of AWL will be slightly different.
+We will have biweekly 90-minute working sessions (lecture and discussion) with an expected 10–12 hours per week of homework per lesson.